sgsharon02/Cake-My-Day/README.md

 4. Import Database

   a.
-Open 'phpmyadmin' in your browser
+Open 'phpmyadmin' in your browser.

   b.
-Create a Database
+Create a Database.

   c.
-Import the SQL file provided with this project
+Import the SQL file provided with this project.

-6. Now, Open the project in your browser.
+5. Now, Open the project in your browser.
 It should run perfectly.